wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_trace_block.md

 ---
-title: eth:trace_block \[WebSocket\] {disallowed}
+title: trace_block  {disallowed} - Ethereum
-description: Provides transaction processing of type trace for the specified block.
+description: Example code for the trace_block  {disallowed} ws method. Сomplete guide on how to use trace_block  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters